telefonicaid/fiware-orion/docker/README.md

 ### Run a container pulling an image from the cloud (recommended)

-If you do not have or want to download the Orion repository, you can create a file called `docker-compose.yml` in a directory of your choice and fill it with the following content
+If you do not have or want to download the Orion repository, you can create a file called `docker-compose.yml` in a directory of your choice and fill it with the following content (uncomment the `--smallfiles` line if you host doesn't have too much free space)

+	mongo:
+	  image: mongo:2.6
+      #command: --smallfiles

 	orion:
 	  image: fiware/orion